SpikeInterface/spikeinterface/doc/module_sorters.rst

 We are maintaining a set of sorter-specific docker files in the `spikeinterface-dockerfiles repo <https://github.com/SpikeInterface/spikeinterface-dockerfiles>`_ and most of the docker images are available on Docker Hub from the `SpikeInterface organization <https://hub.docker.com/orgs/spikeinterface/repositories>`_.

-singularity have an internal mechanism to convert docker images to singularity images.
+singularity has an internal mechanism to convert docker images to singularity images.

-singularity is often prefered because you don't need root privilege to run the container. docker need *almost  root* privilege
+singularity is often prefered because you don't need root privilege to run the container. docker needs *almost  root* privilege

-Running spike sorting in a docker/container container just requires to:
+Running spike sorting in a docker container container just requires to:

 1) have docker installed
 2) have docker python SDK installed (:code:`pip install docker`)